 3.1 End-Users’ IP addresses, Web Application data (page title, URL) and Location information (country and city).

-3.2 Email addresses and log-in credentials of authorized Controller personnel inherent for the provision of the Service for the purpose of creating Outputs (as defined in the Principal Agreement) and contacting Processor in connection with the provision of technical support for the Service.
+3.2 Email addresses and log-in credentials of authorized Controller personnel inherent for the provision of the Service, for the purpose of creating Outputs (as defined in the Principal Agreement – also referred to as the “WalkMe Editor Admins”) and of those End Users which contact Processor in connection with the provision of technical support for the Service.

 - The categories of Data Subject to whom the Controller Data relates

-Data subjects are the End-Users and Controller Personnel.
+Data subjects are the End-Users of the Service and authorized Controller Personnel (i.e. WalkMe Editor admins).

 - The obligations and rights of Controller